ctsit/redcap_deployment/fabric-todo-list.md

 ## Things fabric must do before we can use it on staging and prod

-* apply_incremental_db_changes still needs:
+* DONE apply_incremental_db_changes still needs:
     * DONE a function to tell it the currently installed verison of redcap.
 Read the redcap_config table to get it.
 Call this funciton to get 'old'
     * DONE a function to tell it the version number of the package being deployed.
 Perhaps this is already in a variable?
 This value will be supplied for 'new'
     *DONE silence the massive list of .sql and .php files echoed to the screen during the ls.
 It is very distracting.
-* Change the functions listed here to run as the 'deploy' user. i.e. prefix the 'run' and 'put' commands with 'with settings(user=env.deploy_user):'
+* DONE Change the functions listed here to run as the 'deploy' user. i.e. prefix the 'run' and 'put' commands with 'with settings(user=env.deploy_user):'
     * write_remote_my_cnf
     * backup_database
     * update_redcap_connection